tecknet-gg/tecknet-gg/README.md

 Am I good at coding?
 Of course not, but at the end of the day, who is?
 I "code" in C++(Arduino stuff) and Java.
 I like video games(who doesn't).
-This is all irrelevant, skedaddle, haven't you anything better to do?
+This is all irrelevant, skedaddle, don't you have anything better to do?